-7 That was the point of doing the two-step deal was to allow Fleet -- excuse me -- allow MVF by selling the 8 9 airplane to Fleet to meet its timely deadline and to 10 create more time to get the aircraft finished and 11 ultimately back to work where the deal with MVF was 12 supposed to happen.
+10 That was the point of doing the two-step deal was 11 to allow Fleet -- excuse me -- allow MVF by selling the 12 airplane to Fleet to meet its timely deadline and to 13 create more time to get the aircraft finished and 14 ultimately back to work where the deal with MVF was supposed to happen.
 So MVF is out of the picture.
-Fleet 13 has assumed ownership and responsibility for the plane.
-14 Basically, Mike Stevens as the broker for MVF said I'm going to step in and effectively do you a favor.
-I'll 15 16 take ownership of the airplane.
+Fleet 15 16 has assumed ownership and responsibility for the plane.
+17 Basically, Mike Stevens as the broker for MVF said I'm 18 going to step in and effectively do you a favor.
+I'll 19 take ownership of the airplane.
 You guys get your 1031 done, and I'll deal with Snowflake.
-17 around the fact that both sides have referred to escrow and what's in there and what's not in there, but we don't
+20

-18Does that answer the question?
-I'm sorry.19JUDGE KWEE: Yes, I believe that was helpful.20I'm not sure if my co-panelists have additional questions.21JUDGE STANLEY: Yes.22JUDGE KWEE: I'll turn it over to Judge Stanley.23JUDGE STANLEY: I'm also trying to wrap my head
+Does that answer the question?
+I'm sorry.

+JUDGE KWEE: Yes, I believe that was helpful.

+I'm not sure if my co-panelists have additional questions.

+JUDGE STANLEY: Yes.

+JUDGE KWEE: I'll turn it over to Judge Stanley.